 The problem is, getting peak performance out of naturally aspirated engines gets very expensive, very fast.
 It’s a lot cheaper and more efficient to take the forced induction route instead.

 You could install a supercharger in your VQ engine to boost about 6 psi of pressure which would be enough to produce 400 whp.
 If you take a read of our guide to Nissan 350z superchargers, you’ll find that a good option is the HKS GT Supercharger System Pro, which can handle up to 500 hp.

 However, the stock internals of the VQ35DE engine can only really handle up to 450 hp.
 If you want to go beyond that, you need to upgrade the engine with forged pistons, performance cams, ARP head studs, H-beam rods, Darton sleeves, and ARP rod bolts.

-The VQ35DE is the most reliable V6 Nissan has ever made.
-It’s no surprise why they haven’t shelved it yet — even after two decades of production.
+The VQ35DE is the most reliable V6 Nissan has ever produced.
+It’s no surprise why they haven’t shelved it yet — even after two decades.

 If you’re planning to swap a VQ35DE into your car, it shouldn’t be a problem considering how there are plenty of spare parts and swap kits available on the aftermarket.